-Store corrosives on a lower shelf or in ventilated corrosive storage cabinets.
-Make sure containers and equipment, such as tubing, etc. used with corrosive materials is compatible with those materials.
-Personal protective equipment is important for work with corrosives.
-Neoprene or rubber gloves, goggles and face shield, rubber apron, and rubber boots should be considered.
-Always add acid to water, never water to acid.

-- Wherever corrosives are used or stored, be sure there is a working, readily accessible eyewash and safety shower, and - □ Seek medical attention immediately in the event of a potentially injurious exposure.
+- ☐ Make sure containers and equipment, such as tubing, etc. used with corrosive materials is compatible with those materials. - Personal protective equipment is important for work with corrosives.
+Neoprene or rubber gloves, goggles and face shield, rubber apron, and rubber boots should be considered. - □ Always add acid to water, never water to acid. - Wherever corrosives are used or stored, be sure there is a working, readily accessible eyewash and safety shower, and - For hazardous chemical exposures and personal contamination incidents, call 100 from a MIT phone or 617-253-1212 from a cell phone.
+An alternative response for exposure to a particular hazard may be indicated in its written SOP only after consultation with EHS and MIT Medical.